kaisaryousuf/WIN-MASTER/README.md

 </p>

 A python script file to remotely analyse ldap and active directory computer systems - It can enumerate domain names, sid's, usernames, hashes, create silver and golden tickets and so much more...

-## A COMMAND CONSOLE FOR REMOTELY ANALYSING COMPUTER SYSTEMS.

 | LANGUAGE  | FILENAME   | MD5 Hash                         | Version      |
 |------     |------      | -------                          | ----         |